 Class of 2021

 Jordan Bekenstein is from Richmond, Virginia.
 He studied Russian at Amherst College, and spent a semester abroad in Moscow through Middlebury.
 He wrote his senior thesis on the Soviet Man and the reconstruction of Moscow in the 1930s.
 After graduation, he traveled the Trans-Siberian Railroad, and later spent a year and a half teaching English in Harbin, China.
-He is interested in Sino-Russian cooperation and competition, development in Russia’s Far East and China’s northeast, Russian social policy, and political legitimacy.
+He is interested in Sino-Russian cooperation and competition, economic development in Russia’s Far East and China’s northeast, and political legitimacy.

 Alex Clark is originally from New Jersey and a recent graduate of Cornell University’s School of Industrial and Labor Relations.
 An avid reader and traveler, Alex is highly interested in doing business in Russia and what the business environment will look like for that country in the coming years given the environment of sanctions and so forth.
 He hopes to work in the private or nonprofit sector to analyze how climate change will impact Russia’s political economy.